 Senior outside hitter Erin Sekinger (12) winds up to serve in a match against Florida Gulf Coast on Sept.
 5 at St. John Arena.
 OSU won 3-1 Credit: Emily Yarcusko / For the LanternThe Ohio State women’s volleyball team swept through a trio of matches over the weekendOSU went into Oxford, Ohio, and won the Miami (Ohio) University Invitational.
 The Buckeyes (9-3) have now won nine of their last 10 games.In four non-conference tournaments this season, the Buckeyes swept competition in two and won three.
 All three tournament victories came within Ohio.In their third and final match of the tournament against Miami (Ohio) (7-5), the Buckeyes lost their only set of the entire tournament, but still took down the Redhawks with an attack percentage of .234 in four sets (20-25, 28-26, 25-16, 25-17).Junior outside hitter Katie Mitchell led all players in kills with 25, followed by sophomore outside hitter Kylie Randall and freshman outside hitter Luisa Schirmer, who each had 12.
 Senior defensive specialist Alyssa Winner led all players in digs with 25, while Schirmer contributed 10.
 Senior setter Taylor Sherwin led all players in assists with 46, while sophomore setter Maggie Heim added 10.In their second match of the tournament, and first on Saturday against Indiana University-Purdue University Indianapolis (5-9), the Buckeyes completed a clean sweep against the Jaguars in just under 90 minutes (25-18, 29-27, 25-20).Four Buckeyes had double-digit digs against the Jaguars.
 Sophomore defensive specialist Valeria León led all players with 17, followed by Schirmer with 14, Sherwin with 12 and senior outside hitter Erin Sekinger with 11.
 Sekinger also led all players in kills with 22, while Schirmer followed with 12 of her own.
 Sherwin had double-digit assists with 39.Against the University of Alabama-Birmingham (3-9), the Buckeyes completed a clean sweep in just 77 minutes (25-17, 25-22, 25-16).Two players totaled double-digit points against the Blazers for OSU, as Sekinger led all players with 11 kills, followed by Mitchell with 10.
 Sherwin had double-digit assists with 31.The team also combined for an attack percentage of .286 against the Blazers.Sherwin was named tournament MVP, while Sekinger and Mitchell were also named to the all-tournament team.Sherwin led all players in assists with 116 over the two-day event.The Buckeyes are scheduled to open Big Ten competition on Wednesday as they’re scheduled to take on Minnesota (10-1) at 8 p.m., followed by a trip to Wisconsin (9-1) on Sunday to take on the Badgers.
 The match is scheduled to begin at 2 p.m.

 Britain axed its troubled Nimrod patrol plane programme as part of the 2010 cost-cutting defence review.
 The Ministry of Defence announced in 2015… The letter from four former RAF officers with significant maritime aviation experience comes as the new warship costing more than £3bn has recently begun trials in the North Sea.
 In a letter published in Thursday’s Telegraph, former senior officers say that the current plan to buy nine aircraft is not enough and at least three more are needed.
-Britain’s new aircraft carrier HMS Queen Elizabeth will go “straight to the bottom of the ocean” in any future hostilities unless more maritime patrol planes are bought to protect her, retired RAF leaders warn.

 The choir’s song bookCredit:Glenn Gratton The Philharmonia Orchestra and conductor Long Yu’s Chinese New Year Celebration concertCredit:Glenn Gratton Remarkably, they have perfected a varied repertoire after learning popular English Hymns and well-known musical numbers from Andrew Lloyd Webber and The Beatles.The Farmers’ Choir, part of the Miao minority ethnic group of China, is based in a remote village in the country’s Yunnan Province.Performers have learned skills passed down the generations, with their ancestors introduced to choir singing as Christianity and churches came to the village in 1937.
 The performance will be conducted by Long Yu, the acclaimed principal guest conductor of the Hong Kong Philharmonic Orchestra who regularly works with the world’s leading orchestras and concert halls.
 Telegraph readers are offered a 25 per cent discount on standard adult tickets.
 To book, call the Philharmonia on 0800 652 6717, book online at philharmonia.co.uk/concerts /2050, call the Southbank Centre on 020 3879 9555 or book online at southbankcentre.co.uk quoting CNY25 when prompted.
 Xiaoshuijing Farmers’ Choir Credit: Glenn Gratton Around 50 singers, men and women of all ages, will now perform Beethoven’s Choral Fantasy and a selection of traditional folk songs for audiences at the Royal Festival Hall to celebrate Chinese New Year.The March 1 show comes at the end of a tour which has included concerts in Oxford, Liverpool, Birmingham and Lincoln Centre in New York, put on with support from the KT Wong Foundation to promote cultural links between UK and China.
 A farmer’s choir from a remote Chinese village has left its home country for the first time to star at the Royal Festival Hall, after building an unlikely repertoire practising English hymns and showtunes.The Xiaoshuijing Farmers’ Choir is to join the Philharmonia Orchestra perform for audiences in London, decades after their ancestors learned to sing choral music under the influence of Christian missionaries.Members of the choir have received no professional training and speak limited English, having never travelled outside China before.